The Aero Club has a cosy atmosphere…

 The interior of the club is replete with African aeronautical ephemera, photos, trophies, a large display cabinet and some quite large pieces of aircraft hardware.

 The general style of the 12 rooms at the Aero Club is that of a comfortable boarding house or hostel, with no frills.
 They have two standards of rooms, the Old Wing close to the airport perimeter road and the New Wing a little further back in the grounds.
 There’s not much of a price difference, but the Old Wing, being close to the busy Langata Road, can be noisy with traffic at almost any time of the day or night.
 In the Old Wing, rooms #1 to #4 are small singles, and rooms #5 and #6 modest doubles.
 In the New Wing, rooms #7 to #12 can be set up as twins or doubles.
 Rooms #11 and #12 are larger, and probably the best rooms at the club.
-Room #10 is flamboyantly decorated in huge wall murals and posters depicting fighter planes and the like, installed by the Swedish aircraft manufacturer Saab after a recent air show.
+Room #10 is flamboyantly decorated in huge wall murals and posters depicting fighter planes and the like, installed by the Swedish aircraft manufacturer Saab after an air show.
 All the rooms have mosquito nets, clothes hanging space, TVs with rather poor reception and limited channels, dubious old room phones, tea and coffee-making kits and jugs of drinking water.

 The simple tiled bathrooms have walk-in showers, single basins, flush loos and mini soaps, but no other toiletries.
 The towels were freshly laundered and reasonably good.
 There’s adequate lighting and UK-style sockets for charging.
 Mains electricity, although subject to occasional power cuts, is in theory on 24-hours a day.